mminks/dind-aech/README.md

 ***Remember to set the AWS environment variables.***

-### 2. HashiCorp Terraform
+#### 2. HashiCorp Terraform

 Terraform is a tool for building, changing, and versioning infrastructure safely and efficiently.
 Terraform can manage existing and popular service providers as well as custom in-house solutions.
 Please visit https://www.terraform.io/ for more information.

 We will always build the latest version of Terraform.

 The latest 0.11.x binary is available under `/usr/local/bin/terraform0.11`.

-### 3. AWS Command Line Interface
+#### 3. AWS Command Line Interface

 The AWS Command Line Interface (CLI) is a unified tool to manage your AWS services.
 Please visit https://aws.amazon.com/cli/?nc1=h_ls for more information.

-### 4. kubectl - The Kubernetes command-line tool
+#### 4. kubectl - The Kubernetes command-line tool

 The Kubernetes command-line tool, kubectl, allows you to run commands against Kubernetes clusters.
 You can use kubectl to deploy applications, inspect and manage cluster resources, and view logs.

+#### 5. cli53 - Command line tool for Amazon Route 53

+cli53 provides import and export from BIND format and simple command line management of Route 53 domains.
+Please visit https://github.com/barnybug/cli53 for more information.

-### 5. Usage in GitLab CI/CD Pipelines
+### Usage in GitLab CI/CD Pipelines

 Add something like the following to your `.gitlab-ci.yml`:

-#### 5.1 Deploy to Docker Compose
+#### Deploy to Docker Compose

 ```
   before_script: